 But on this morning’s panel I heard all three words used with apparently conflicting meanings.

 - Sharing was used sometime to mean “sharing of rides” (different people with different purposes riding in same vehicle at the same time, as in public transit), but also to mean “sharing the vehicle” as in bikeshare and carshare.
-(Motorists are expected to “share the road.”)
-These are utterly different concepts with utterly different uses and consequences.
-Not surpringly, when the moderator polled us all on what words we associate “new mobility,” the top answer was “shared.”
-The more meanings a word has, the more popular it will be, which in turn means it will give more people that warm buzz that comes from being surrounded by people who (seem to) agree with you.
-That’s much the mechanism by which words grow both popular and meaningless.
+(There’s also sharing of infrastructure: Motorists are expected to “share the road.”)
+These are different concepts with different uses and consequences.
+When the moderator polled us all on what words we associate “new mobility,” the top answer, of course, was “shared.”
+The more meanings a word has, the more popular it will be, which in turn means it will give more people that warm buzz that comes from being surrounded by people who (seem to) agree with them.
+That’s the mechanism by which words grow both popular and meaningless.

 - New mobility says nothing but that it’s mobility and its new.
 New things have absolutely nothing else in common, so why is this a meaningful category?
 Only if you want to appeal to the common prejudice that all new ideas are better than all old ideas, which we all know to be nonsense.
 After all, most innovations fail.